Conversion Calculator guide

 22.2222222 C

-What can I use the Conversion Calculator for?
+When should I use the Conversion Calculator?

-What should I double-check before using the answer?
+What should I double-check before trusting the answer?

 Use exact professional references for regulated, medical, lab, engineering, or legal measurement work that requires a specified standard.
+Also check the source unit, target unit, format, decimal places, and selected mode because small input changes can change the result.

 Related tools

-History, privacy, and copying
+Privacy and copying results

-Recent answers stay visible in the page while you work.
-The history is kept only in the current browser tab and is not sent to a server.
+Recent answers stay visible only while you work in the current browser tab.
+They are not sent to a server.